rlex/puppet-newrelic_plugin_agent/README.md

 This is module for managing modular newrelic agent from [MeetMe](http://github.com/MeetMe/newrelic-plugin-agent)

-Work-in-progress, but already can be used in production.
+It's still work-in-progress, but already can be used in production.
 Status:
 * Installs, configures and starts without problems
 * All services supported (but not with all options)